bcosca/fatfree/readme.md

         server.error-handler-404 = "/index.php"
     }

-### Route Handlers

-Fat-Free has a way of loading classes only at the time you need them, so they don't gobble up more memory than a particular segment of your application needs.
-Auto-loading classes are described in a later section.

 ### Rerouting

 So let's get back to coding.
 You can declare a page obsolete and redirect your visitors to another site:-